The Savior in Gethsemane; Archived writing by A.C. Holmgren

 The connection between the suffering of Jesus Christ in Gethsemane and the events that took place in the Garden of Eden is unmistakeable.
 While the first Adam lived in Eden in the conscious presence of divine love and had daily converse with God, the second Adam, in Gethsemane, sank in agony to the ground under the oppressive burden of guilt.
 We see then that what was violated in Eden was suffered and atoned for in Gethsemane and at Calvary (F.W.
 Krummacher).

 What we have witnessed in Gethsemane is only a beginning revelation of the dreadful cost of our redemption.
 Jesus prayed: Oh my Father, if this cup may not pass away from me except I drink it, thy will be done (Matt.
 26:42).
 The cup containedthe guilt of sin and the curse God placed upon sin.
 The agonies of death on the cross, coupled with abandonment by God, caused the Saviour to exclaim: My God, my God, why hast thou forsaken me?
 (Mark 15:34).
 The cup remained in His hand, and He drank it in our place.
 He emptied it for us and thereby rendered complete satisfaction to the Father.
 Reconciliation is complete!

 Thus we are able to say: Christ has redeemed us from the curse of the law, being made a curse for us (Gal.
 3:13).
 The chastisement of our peace was upon Him, and with His stripes we are healed (Isaiah 53:5)

-(This was written by Pastor Alvin Holmgren for a Church bulletin- March 2004)
+(This was written by the late Pastor Alvin Holmgren for a Church bulletin- March 2004)